infosec-ucalgary/magpieCTF-2025/rev/SMTPeers/CCode/README.md

 # Royce-SMTP-C-Code

 Build using the makefile.
 SMTP Library at https://github.com/somnisoft/smtp-client using CC0 License.
 SMTP4DEV at https://github.com/rnwood/smtp4dev (server).
-You will need SSLDev installed to compile.
+You will need SSLDev installed to compile `sudo apt-get install libssl-dev`

 INSTRUCTIONS BEFORE RELEASE:
  - Omit the SMTP_DEBUG in the header